codequeen-debug/mindspace/README.md

 ---
 ## Motivation / User Story
 ### User Story
 **Derrick** is a college student who feels mentally scattered and overwhelmed during busy academic periods.
 Between assignments, exams, and personal stress, he struggles to stay organised and frequently feels emotionally drained.
-After repeatedly reaching out to his Resident Assistant (**Rich-Ann**) for support, a solution was imagined: an app that combines organisation, reflection, and wellness into one calming experience.
+After repeatedly reaching out to his Resident Assistant (**Rich-Ann**) for support, a solution emerged: an app that combines organisation, reflection, and wellness into a single calming experience.
 **MindSpace helps students like Derrick manage academic responsibilities while promoting mental wellness and healthy habits.**

 ---